About Barry County

 Law Enforcement & Arrests

-- Michigan's Freedom of Information Act (FOIA), codified at MCL 15.231 et seq., governs public access to arrest records and law enforcement reports.
+- Michigan's Freedom of Information Act (FOIA), codified at MCL 15.231 et seq, governs public access to arrest records and law enforcement reports.

 - Processing typically requires 5-15 business days, and agencies may charge reasonable fees for copying and labor.

-- Mugshots and booking photographs are generally considered public records and may be obtained through FOIA requests to the arresting agency or the Barry County Jail.
+- Mugshots and booking photographs are generally considered public records and may be obtained through FOIA requests to the arresting agency or Barry County Jail.

 Criminal, Arrest & Jail Records